Pockets (band): History

 The Baltimore based band was firstly dubbed the Pockets by singer Luther Ingram as a description of their musical style.
 As a septet the band went on to record several demos at Sheffield Studios in 1975.
 Being mostly top 40 covers and four original songs these records didn't make much of an impact.
 With this being so band member Al McKinney eventually met up with John Mackey of the Baltimore Colts.
 Mackey happened to be Verdine White's next-door neighbor and thus a cassette of the group was passed along to White who became impressed.
 White went on to bring in Larry Jacobs from San Francisco to be the group's lead vocalist.
 As an eight-man band the Pockets got signed in 1977 to Columbia Records.
 The group then started recording their first album which was being produced by White.

-Entitled Come Go With Us the Pockets' debut LP was issued in October 1977 by Columbia.
-Come Go With Us got to no. 17 upon the Billboard Top R&B Albums charts.

-The album's lead single "Come Go With Me" also rose to nos.
-17 & 32 upon the Billboard Hot R&B Songs and Dance Club Songs charts.
+Entitled Come Go with Us, the Pockets' debut LP was issued in October 1977 by Columbia.
+Come Go with Us reached No. 17 on the Billboard Top R&B Albums chart.
+The album's lead single "Come Go with Me" peaked at No. 17 and No. 32 on the Billboard Hot R&B Singles and Disco Action charts, respectively.

-The Pockets' sophomore album Take It On Up was issued in 1978 on Columbia Records.
+The Pockets' second album, Take It On Up, was released in 1978 on Columbia Records.
 The LP was executively produced by Maurice White with Verdine White and Robert Wright also serving as producers.
-The album reached No. 22 on the Billboard Top Soul Albums chart.
-The LP's title track reached No. 24 on the Billboard Hot Soul Songs chart.
+The album reached No. 22 on the Billboard R&B Albums chart.
+The LP's title track reached No. 24 on the Billboard R&B singles chart.

-They would go on to have a third R&B top 40 hit with "So Delicious" which made it to no 34.
-Other songs that charted were "Catch Me", and "Happy for Love".
-The latter charted at 69 in the R&B chart and no 79 in the dance chart.
+"So Delicious" gave the group their third top 40 R&B single, reaching No. 34.
+Lower charting singles include "Catch Me" (No. 69 R&B) and "Happy for Love" (No. 79 Disco/Dance).

-The band eventually reformed and along with another classic R&B act Breakwater went about a tour of the United Kingdom during 2016 & 2017.
+The band eventually reformed and along with another classic R&B act Breakwater went about a tour of the United Kingdom in 2016 and 2017.